Dr. Lisa Parkes, Director of Undergraduate Studies, German

 - Senior year: German 99 (two terms) or Scandinavian 99 (two terms) required of honors candidates.
 Graded SAT/UNS.

 - General Examination: Required of all concentrators, including joint concentrators, in the senior year.

 - Pass/Fail: None of the courses counted for concentration may be taken Pass/Fail except for 200-level courses.

 - Courses counted for concentration credit must be passed with a grade of B- or above.

 - The degree of honors recommended is based on the results of the general examination, the grade average, and the thesis evaluation.

 - One of the Frameworks courses in the Humanities (Hum 11a–c) may count toward concentration credit.

 - Up to two courses in German on the 60 level (may be waived by Director of Undergraduate Studies on the basis of equivalent preparation).

-- Four additional courses in German on the 100 level or above.
+- Three additional courses in German on the 100 level or above.